TERMS AND CONDITIONS OF SALE FOR MACHINERY SALES

 (v) That all statements on the entry form are correct so that the Lot is not misdescribed being aware that providing a false description can be an offence under the Trade Descriptions Act 1968 and the Fraud Act 2006 punishable by a fine or imprisonment.

 (vi) That as far as reasonably practicable he has taken sufficient steps to ensure the Lot is safe and without risk to health and safety and that suitable testing and examination has been arranged and that he indemnifies the Auctioneer against all claims under the Consumer Safety Act 1978 and Part 1 of the Consumer Protection Act 1987.

-(ix) That he will provided all operators’ handbooks and instruction manuals in his possession for the Lot.
+(ix) That he will provide all operators’ handbooks and instruction manuals in his possession for the Lot.

-(x) That where information required by this Clause has not been provided or the Auctioneers have reason to doubt it the Auctioneer may using his powers under Clause 4(iii) above instruct a suitably qualified person to inspect the items and report on any such matter the cost of which shall be borne by the vendor.
+(x) That where information required by this Clause has not been provided or the Auctioneers have reason to doubt it the Auctioneer may using his powers under Clause 5(iii) above instruct a suitably qualified person to inspect the items and report on any such matter the cost of which shall be borne by the Vendor.

-(xi) The he will indemnify the Auctioneers, their servants and agents and the purchaser against any loss or damage suffered by them in consequence of any breach of the above warranties.
+(xi) That he will indemnify the Auctioneers, their servants and agents and the Purchaser against any loss or damage suffered by them in consequence of any breach of the above warranties.

 (I) The Auctioneers do not guarantee that any Lot described in any catalogue or advertisement will be offered for sale nor that any description therein can be relied upon as accurate.
 Any illustrations in catalogues are for general identification only.

 (ii) The Auctioneers will not be responsible for any costs incurred by any person in reliance on the description of a Lot in the catalogue an those attending the auction will have no claim against the Auctioneers for their costs should any advertised Lot not be offered at that sale.